turbot/steampipe-plugin-alicloud/docs/tables/alicloud_vpc_route_entry.md

   type = 'Custom';
 ```

-### List route entries where NextHopType is VPN Gateway
+### List route entries that have a next hop type of VPN gateway

 ```sql
 select